Post #2043: A break for some relaxing pool arithmetic.

 But the sleeper statistic is in the right-hand column above.
 There, I have taken the water surface area of each local club’s main outdoor pool (or in the case of Dunn Loring, pools), and compared it to the total membership.

 And that’s because of pool capacity constraints.
-You can’t cram but so many bodies into the pool at once.
+(And, likely, parking.)
+But my main point being that you can’t cram but so many bodies into the pool at once.

 I can attest for Vienna Aquatic Club, the main pool gets very crowded at peak times.
 Really crowded.
 So I think that, in terms of drop-in-any-time, swim-when-you-want pools, all of our local pools have calibrated membership size and pool size just about right, to handle the summertime demand peaks.
 Barely.